majkamichal/naivebayes/README.md

 They are implemented based on the linear algebra operations which makes them efficient on the dense matrices.
-They can also take advantage of sparse matrices in order to furthermore boost the performance.
+They can also take advantage of sparse matrices to furthermore boost the performance.
 Also few helper functions are provided that are supposed to improve the user experience.
 The general `naive_bayes()` function is also available through the excellent `Caret` package.

 ## 2\.
 Installation